Lockheed Martin Corporation

 In 1961, the Glenn Martin Company consolidated with the American-Marietta Company (founded in 1913) and was renamed Martin Marietta Technologies, Inc. In April 1993, Martin Marietta expanded further when it combined with the Aerospace businesses of the General Electric Company.
 Affirming its commitment to remain a leading contractor in the nation's civil and military space launch programs, on December 22, 1993, Martin Marietta signed an agreement with General Dynamics to purchase its Space Systems Division.
 The primary asset of the Space Systems Division is business relating to the Atlas series of space launch vehicles and the Centaur upper stages used with Atlas and Titan IV launch vehicles.

 On August 29, 1994 the Lockheed Corporation and the Martin Marietta Corporation announced that the two companies would merge into Lockheed Martin.
 The deal was finalized on March 15, 1995.
 Since its founding in 1995, Lockheed Martin has continued to expand, including the acquisition of the Loral Company on April 23, 1996.
-The most recent addition to Lockheed Martin was the July 3, 1997 announcement that it would combine with Northrop Grumman in an $11.6 billion transaction.
+On July 3, 1997, it was announced that Lockheed Martin would combine with Northrop Grumman in an $11.6 billion transaction.

 |Join the GlobalSecurity.org mailing list|